 What Causes Mucormycosis?

 Mucormycosis is caused by a fungus called Mucoromycotina.
-Rhizopus and Mucor are the most common mold species found in human infections.
+Rhizopus and Mucor are the most common mould species found in human infections.

 Mucormycosis Can Spread In Two Ways:

 - Sinus or pulmonary form.
 The infection will spread to the sinuses and lungs when people inhale the fungal spores.
-It may also affect the skin, face, and central nervous system in extreme cases.
+In extreme cases, it may also affect the skin, face, and central nervous system.